martbhell/wasthereannhlgamelastnight/README.md

  * *Choosing a date means you only get YES if there is a game on _that_ date.*
  * *Choosing a team and a date you only get YES if the chosen team plays/played on that date.*
  * *Choosing a team incorrectly and a date correctly you only get YES if there was/is a game on that date*
+ * *Choosing a team correctly and a date incorrectly you get a big NO*

 There's also: